Created on 26-02-2020 at 14:35 PM

 Turns on the burners for assist

 Davies read the situation quickly and snapped up the loose ball.
 Chelsea midfielders Jorginho and Mason Mount could only watch on as the youngster burst forward, easily jumped over the sliding Andreas Christensen, raced into the penalty area and laid the ball on a plate for Robert Lewandowski.
-All the Pole had to do was tap it in from a few meters out after the outstanding solo run from his teammate.
+All the Pole had to do was tap it in from a few metres out after the outstanding solo run from his teammate.

 Müller full of praise